nkonyanihlulani/absa_zindi_challenge/README.md

 ## Reflections
 This project highlights the power of a solid exploratory data analysis (EDA), thoughtful feature engineering, and advanced hyperparameter optimization techniques in significantly improving a model's performance — even when using the same algorithms.
 It's a reminder that, in data science, a deeper understanding of the data and refined modeling techniques can lead to better results.

+By revisiting the dataset and applying these techniques, I was able to make a tangible improvement to my model's performance.
+It's always exciting to see how small adjustments can lead to big improvements, and this project served as a great reminder of the importance of continuously iterating and refining our models.

+## Next Steps (Going to Production):
+The next phase of this project involves setting up a pipeline to automate preprocessing, training, hyperparameter optimization, evaluation, and deployment of the model.
+We are going to leverage SageMaker Inference Pipelines.

 --------

 # Going to production